thexerocouk/thexerocouk.github.io/_posts/2025-05-31-wireless-pivots.md

 During the handshake, you are only verifying the certificate.
 Unlike in a web browser, you are verifying that the common name included within the certificate, matches the website you are on.
 WiFi does not have a common name.
 In essence, you are only checking if the certificate is valid.
 You are not verifying authenticity of the service you interacting with.

 Now, lets pretend, that this is an ideal world.
-The reviewed network is actually using their on internal CA and everything is verified 100% perfectly.
+The reviewed network is actually using their own internal CA and everything is verified 100% perfectly.
 Most penetration testers would stop here.
 The scope of work, is to review this network.

 But what if I told you, there is plenty more you can do.
 Yes, your scope of work is to review that network, and that might be rolled out flawlessly.
 But, the security boundary of that network does not stop there.